Rosalita/golang-testing/gopher-story/readme.md

 Problem 1
 -----------
-function tellStory() has no testsExamine input & output
+function tellStory() has no tests
+Examine input & output
 input is a gopher
 output is a string
 write a test that feeds some gophers into tellStory()